mahmoud-elghonemy/Social-Media-NodeJS-ITI/README.md

 - `/api/posts` - POST request to create a new post (creator role only)
 - `/api/posts/:id` - PUT request to update a post (creator role only)
 - `/api/posts/:id` - DELETE request to delete a post (creator role only)
-- `/api/comments` - GET request to retrieve all comments
+- `/api/posts/:post_id/comments` - GET request to retrieve all comments
-- `/api/comments/:id` - GET request to retrieve a single comment
+- `/api/posts/:post_id/comments/:comment_id` - GET request to retrieve a single comment
-- `/api/comments` - POST request to create a new comment
+- `/api/posts/:post_id/comments` - POST request to create a new comment
-- `/api/comments/:id` - PUT request to update a comment (user can update their own comments, admin role can update any comment)
+- `/api/posts/:post_id/comments/:comment_id` - PUT request to update a comment (user can update their own comments, admin role can update any comment)
-- `/api/comments/:id` - DELETE request to delete a comment (user can delete their own comments, admin role can delete any comment)
+- `/api/posts/:post_id/comments/:comment_id` - DELETE request to delete a comment (user can delete their own comments, admin role can delete any comment)
-- `/api/reviews` - GET request to retrieve all reviews
+- `/api/posts/:post_id/review` - GET request to retrieve all reviews
-- `/api/reviews/:id` - GET request to retrieve a single review
+- `/api/posts/:post_id/review/:review_id` - GET request to retrieve a single review
-- `/api/reviews` - POST request to create a new review
+- `/api/posts/:post_id/review` - POST request to create a new review
-- `/api/reviews/:id` - PUT request to update a review (user can update their own reviews, admin role can update any review)
+- `/api/posts/:post_id/review/:review_id` - PUT request to update a review (user can update their own reviews, admin role can update any review)

+##  Authors

+<a href="https://github.com/mahmoudmohamed22">- Mahmoud M.Abdelwahab</a>
+<a href="https://github.com/MahmoudMansourr">- Mahmoud M.Mansour</a>
 ## Contributing

 Contributions to this project are welcome.
 If you would like to contribute, please submit a pull request.

 ## License